Addressing Pain During or After Sex: A Comprehensive Guide

 • Optimal Sex Positions: Experimenting with different positions can help find those that reduce discomfort and increase pleasure.
 Some positions may offer more control over the depth and speed of penetration, which can be particularly helpful for those experiencing pain.
 Consulting a Pelvic Floor Physiotherapist with a focus on sexual health or Sex Therapist can help you learn positions to feel more comfortable during sex.

-• Lubricants: The use of personal lubricants can reduce friction and make sex more comfortable, especially for those experiencing dryness, which can be a result of various factors including menopause, stress, or medications.
+• Lubricants: The use of personal lubricants can reduce friction and make sex more comfortable, especially for those experiencing dryness, which can be a result of various factors, including menopause, stress, or medications.

 • Adequate Foreplay: Engaging in sufficient foreplay can ensure that both partners are physically prepared for intercourse, which can help reduce pain and enhance pleasure.
 Foreplay helps in natural lubrication and relaxation of the pelvic muscles.